 Both coordinated and individual projects will be graded on a PASS/FAIL basis.

 The local instructors will introduce their projects during a meeting in December (January projects) or May (June project).
-The next project presentations will be held online on Monday 18 May 2020, from 5pm.
+The next project presentations will be held online in the Graduation Trajectory on Wednesday December 9, 2020, from 5pm.

 The final list of coordinated projects offered in January is announced in November-December.

 The final list of coordinated projects offered in June is announced in April-May.

 Members of staff at the ILLC are often willing to do research projects with individual students.
 The initiative lies with the student.
 Please inform your academic mentor if such a project will be undertaken.

 The supervisor of the project should register the project in DataNose right at the start.

 The normal workload for a project is 6 EC (168 hours of work).
 Should the supervisor want to deviate from this norm, he or she should argue this when registering the project.